Jorge Padilla (baseball): New York Mets

-He spent the season with the Double-A Wichita Wranglers in the Kansas City Royals organization.
-He hit .336 with 10 homers, 51 runs scored and 49 RBIs in 69 games and was soon promoted to the Triple-A Omaha Royals where he hit .291 with six homers, 27 runs scored and 20 RBIs in 55 games.
+Padilla spent the season with the Double-A Wichita Wranglers in the Kansas City Royals organization.
+He hit .336 with 10 home runs, 51 runs scored, and 49 RBI across 69 games, and was quickly promoted to the Triple-A Omaha Royals, where he hit .291 with six home runs, 27 runs scored, and 20 RBI over 55 games.

+Washington Nationals

-Padilla hit .330 with a homer, 25 runs scored and 14 RBIs in 33 games with the Double-A Harrisburg Senators.
+Padilla hit .330 with one home run, 25 runs scored, and 14 RBI in 33 games with the Double-A Harrisburg Senators in 2008.
 This marked his first season in the Washington Nationals organization.

 He started the season with the Syracuse Chiefs.

-A chance with the Nationals: 2009
+Major leagues

-Padilla was first called up to the major leagues on August 5, 2009.
+Padilla was first called up to the major leagues for the first time on August 5, 2009.
 He was called up to the Nationals after right fielder Austin Kearns was placed on the disabled list with a right thumb contusion.
-Padilla earned the promotion after hitting .367 with four home runs and 21 RBI for the Triple-A Syracuse Chiefs.
+Padilla earned the promotion after hitting .367 with four home runs and 21 RBI for Triple-A Syracuse.
 The right-handed hitter stated his reason for his high batting average was his ability to hit the ball to the opposite field.
 On August 22, Padilla got his first start in left field for the Nationals.

-After becoming a free agent following the 2009 season, Padilla signed with the Toronto Blue Jays.
-On June 18, 2010, he was traded to the New York Mets for future considerations.
-On November 10, 2010, Padilla became a minor league free agent.

-The San Diego Padres signed free-agent OF Jorge Padilla (Marlins) to a minor league deal Wednesday, May 30.